-General Education at the Art Institute of Boston at Lesley University goes beyond offering breadth and depth in the liberal arts.
+General Education at Lesley University goes beyond offering breadth and depth in the liberal arts.
 The learning goals are infused into study in the major, in co-curricular settings, in the community, and through self-reflection.

-General education will help you develop the knowledge, skills, and character necessary to live a thoughtful, ethical, and successful life, both professionally and personally, and to foster a love of life-long learning.While general education is a requirement at the Art Institute of Boston at Lesley University, it is delivered with options for flexibility and choice.
+General education will help you develop the knowledge, skills, and character necessary to live a thoughtful, ethical, and successful life, both professionally and personally, and to foster a love of life-long learning.While general education is a requirement at the Lesley University College of Art and Design, it is delivered with options for flexibility and choice.
 We consider past learning and experience when helping you shape your general education curriculum choices to best meet your individual needs.

 Courses to meet the liberal arts requirements of general education are available throughout the offerings of Lesley University.